Choosing a child's last name

 4. Jansen de Vries

-All children with the same last name
+All children same last name

 Double surname